Mateusgalieta/Laravel-AdminLTE3-Backoffice-Panel/README.md

 8) Run the command "npm run watch", and after compiled, finalized the command with CTRL + C

-9) Now, run "php artisan serve" to run the server and access in your browser.
+9) Now, run "php artisan serve" to start the server and access in your browser.
 By default, running in the http://localhost:8000/

 10) Congratulations, you run the project and now, can personalized and continue the development with your requirements.